php/web-downloads/README.md

 # Web Downloads

-This project is a collection of scripts to handle downloading builds to the downloads.php.net server
+This project handles downloading builds to the downloads.php.net server.

+It supports the following type of builds:

+- PHP
+- PECL extensions
+- Winlibs libraries

+It also has commands to process the downloaded files and update the relevant configuration files.

-## Set up
+## Apache configuration

 - Set up a virtual host in Apache to point to the `public` directory as the `DocumentRoot`.